deB4SH/deb4sh.github.io/source/_posts/2023-02-09-DevOpsStories-ArgoCD-MultiCluster-Deployments.md

 The downside is that upgrades on our infrastructure or changes to it are time consuming, due to the fact that everything is maintained within it's dedicated reposiotory.
 There is no centralization.
 Every change needs to be done within the golden configuration file for each environment, which results in a render of the templates, which also results in a validation of the rendered manifests and a checkin of every required change.
 Each deployment has multiple files for patches and changes to the base-configuration which can't be loaded from a file or merged with strategic merges.

-The process sounds fun when it's done for a single environment.. if there are twenty.. good luck with that.
+> **NOTE:** The process sounds fun when it's done for a single environment.. if there are twenty.. good luck with that.

+The scalability of this approach lacks behind and each new cluster creates a new context for our team-members to keep track of.
+Without any action against this: it is going to be a big pain-point in daily operation.

 To reduce the costs of maintenance for every environment we want to create a cockpit from which we can deploy manifests remotly.
 We also want to aggregate the configuration files for each environment within one repository, so you dont need to switch contexts all the time.